Aylmer, Quebec: History

 The Aylmer Boating Club was founded in 1890.
-The Club was renamed the Aylmer Yacht Club in 1900.
+The club was renamed the Aylmer Yacht Club in 1900.
 In 1901, Moses Chamberlain Edey designed the clubhouse.
-By 1906, the Club was renamed the Victoria Yacht Club.
+By 1906, the club was renamed the Victoria Yacht Club.
 In 1921, the Club burned down and was not rebuilt.

 During most of the 19th century, the town of Aylmer, like much of the Outaouais, was an important centre for the wood industry.
 During that period several steam boats were built alongside the Deschênes Rapids and the Ottawa River across from Britannia.
 Railroad construction began during the early Canadian Confederation years.
 Meanwhile, the economy of Aylmer was more focused on the wood and wood pulp industries and much later, on tourism.
 In 1921, a destructive fire ravaged large sections of the village destroying dozens of homes and businesses.
 During the Great Depression Aylmer's biggest sawmill closed its doors.

 Aylmer would regain importance during the second half of the 20th century when, due to urban sprawling from the Ottawa and Gatineau areas, it became an important suburb to the region.
 In 1975 the villages of Lucerne and Deschênes, located just east of downtown Aylmer, were amalgamated.
 Several new residential developments were created on the northern and eastern side of old Aylmer.
 Numerous businesses and shopping malls were built along the Main Street including les Galeries Aylmer and the Glenwood Plaza, the latter being destroyed by a fire in 2005 and rebuilt.
 In addition, several golf courses, a Sheraton hotel, and a movie theatre were added through the city.
 On August 4, 1994, a destructive tornado tore through the city damaging nearly 400 to 500 homes (including a dozen homes that were completely destroyed) and injuring at least 15 people.
-Damage figures were estimated at about $15 million.
+Damage figures were estimated at $15 million.
 Rated F3 on the Fujita scale, the tornado tracked for 8 kilometers and was one of the most intense tornadoes in history across the National Capital Region.
 Aylmer also saw many power outages and very dangerous driving conditions throughout the North American ice storm of 1998, which left more than 4 million people without electricity, most of them in southern Quebec, western New Brunswick and Eastern Ontario, some of them for an entire month.
 The Canadian Forces were called in to assist with the relief efforts.